grafana/scenes/docusaurus/docs/transformations.md

 ```

 :::note
-The `prefixHandlerTransformation` custom transformation is added as the first one because it applies to `handler` field thate is renamed to `Handler` in the following transformations.
-You can modify the custom transformation implementation so that it doesn't have to be used prior other transformations.
+The `prefixHandlerTransformation` custom transformation is added as the first one because it applies to the `handler` field that's renamed to `Handler` in the following transformations.
+You can modify the custom transformation implementation so that it doesn't have to be used prior to other transformations.
 :::

-The resulting table will look similar to the one below:
+The resulting table will look similar to the one that follows:

 | Handler                                           | Average duration |
 | ------------------------------------------------- | ---------------- |